About Medical Confidence

 Medical Confidence takes every possible precaution to ensure that the Personal Health Information (PHI) collected from individuals who access our services is protected, kept secure and managed in accordance with the terms of this policy.

-Every employee, volunteer, healthcare provider, contractor and authorized agent of Medical Confidence must adhere to our PHI management and privacy policies at all times.
+Every client, employee, volunteer, healthcare provider, contractor and authorized agent of Medical Confidence must adhere to our PHI management and privacy policies at all times.

 Frequently Asked Questions